 The Methodist Church first established minimum operating standards for its related institutional ministries in the mid 1950s.
 Originally, the Board of Hospitals and Homes (later renamed the Division of Health and Welfare Ministries), worked with the National Association of Health and Welfare Ministries to establish minimal standards for the operation of ministries related to a unit of the denomination.

 Determining and continually upgrading these certification standards established precedent that has since been emulated many times by numerous secular bodies and public organizations, which share similar concerns for quality care.

 In August 1984 the United Methodist Association’s Board of Directors formed a task force to revitalize the original Certification Program of the Church.
 Representatives from a variety of ministries interested in the development of a program involving self-study and peer review were selected to constitute this task force.

 Through its developmental stages the task force debated how the program should be organized and operated.
 The outcome of these re-vitalization debates was the development of the Educational Assessment Guidelines Leading toward Excellence, or EAGLE, Accreditation.
-Since 1984, EAGLE Accreditation has incrementally evolved as a unique, voluntary, self-assessment, peer review program for faith-based organizations.

 Every mission site is important, regardless of size.
 Each organization is equally important to the work of The Church, as it serves God’s people.